You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit investigates theatre and performance from Greek Theatre to Postmodernism and embraces socio-cultural/political/historical perspectives.
 It provides foundations in academic writing skills as required in the discipline of drama.
 It addresses the major movements in the evolution of performance in theatrical history while encouraging critical enquiry, debate and research through study and performance of seminal plays that shaped theatre.
 An understanding of the evolution of the theatrical form and its relationship with contemporary contexts is vital to a sound knowledge of performance.
 The facility to identify inherited theatre tradition, the key junctures in the progress of content and form, and the advancement of theatre as an art-form, is foundational to the contemporary practitioner.

 This unit surveys the theoretical and practical components of Stanislavski-based realism which strives towards authenticity.
-It focuses on the critical and creative theories and techniques needed to cultivate authenticity, imagination, emotion-awareness and vocal and physical technique.
+It focuses on the critical and creative theories and techniques needed to cultivate authenticity, imagination and emotion-awareness.
 Authenticity is the foundation for building and portraying characters for the performing artist.
 A combination of exercises and scene study will deepen the understanding and playing of action in the realistic mode.
 Stanislavski-based realism is arguably the most dominant style of acting in twentieth and twenty-first century practice.
 As such, it needs to be understood in its own terms.
 Therefore, in this unit you will be encouraged to learn to appreciate the basic construct of the actor craft, your relationship with your emotional interior, and the key concepts and language used to create an authentic performance as the basic skills needed to develop a personal methodology for acting.